catharinadepari/essay/README.md

 <img src="img/dinos_abuse.png" width='900'> <br>

-The developers of the web map consists of a non-profit organization for wildlife conservation, [The Wilderness Society](https://www.wilderness.org/about-us)**`﻿The Wilderness Society`** <https://www.wilderness.org/about-us> and a nonpartisan conservation and advocacy organization for the American West, **`Center for Western Priorities`** <https://westernpriorities.org/about/>.<br>
+The developers of the web map consists of a non-profit organization for wildlife conservation, [The Wilderness Society](https://www.wilderness.org/about-us) and a nonpartisan conservation and advocacy organization for the American West, [Center for Western Priorities](https://westernpriorities.org/about/).<br>

-The **`major functions`** of the web map is to **convince public about negative implications of un-reformed oil and gas leasing system in the U.S. on the sustainability of natural heritage in those 10 states.** The web developers argue that ineffective leased lands could actually be utilized for social and conservation-related uses. <br>
+The major functions of the web map is to **convince public about negative implications of un-reformed oil and gas leasing system in the U.S. on the sustainability of natural heritage in those 10 states.** The web developers argue that ineffective leased lands could actually be utilized for social and conservation-related uses. <br>

 The web map is not targeted only to particular groups, but to public audience.
 It serves to allow all types of users to recognize how invisible **`panopticon`** <https://www.theguardian.com/technology/2015/jul/23/panopticon-digital-surveillance-jeremy-bentham> along with its machine exercised power in the U.S.(Foucault 2014, 660).
 It is expected that this research-based narrative could develop public awareness on the issue and mobilize them to encourage Congress and the U.S. government to reform the land leasing system policy in the West.<br>